joshdplo/cubesdirect-vanilla/README.md

 ### TODO Final
 - create JSON files for live DB seed (and update seed file)
   - include correct product items
-- Nodemailer Setup (optional)
-  - when running/developing locally
-  - using mailtrap for email testing (oct 2024)
-    - sign up on mailtrap WITH THE EMAIL YOU WILL BE SENDING TO
-    - review mailtrap's blog post on (how to use mailtrap with nodemailer here)[https://mailtrap.io/blog/sending-emails-with-nodemailer/] (credentials in next bullet point)
-    - go to sending domians > demomailtrap.com > integration > transactional stream
-      - use the host, port, username, and password listed to configure nodemailer's mailOptions object (username will most likely be "api")
-    - you can use `node scripts/email-test.js` to test that emails are sent
-    - NOTE: you can only send mails via mailtrap to the *address you created your mailtrap account with* (you **can** change your mailtrap email account if needed!)
-  - using gmail for email testing
-    - i didn't test gmail sending, but (here is a note from nodemailer on using gmail)[https://nodemailer.com/usage/using-gmail/].
-With a potential couple extra steps, it *should* work.